-University based language and cultural immersion courses offer travelers the most structured linguistics program, combining classroom instruction and group excursions with vital home-stay experiences.
+University based language and cultural immersion courses offer travelers the most structured linguistics program, combining classroom instruction and group excursions with vital homestay experiences.

 Though an intermediate level of Spanish is often required, travelers are afforded the opportunity to gain academic credit and work alongside their peers.
 Students are advised to contact their home institution for inquiries regarding financial assistance.

-Independent language institutions, though oft more expensive than their university based counterparts, afford students across all linguistic levels the opportunity to participate in a study abroad program.
+Independent language institutions, though oft more expensive than their university-based counterparts, afford students across all linguistic levels the opportunity to participate in a study abroad program.
 From long-stay intensive programs to certification courses, travelers may undertake specialized classes dependent on their individual language goals.

 Private tuition offers the most flexibility to travelers looking to combine education with fun, with classes offered alongside (or independent of) additional studies.
 Unlike its continental counterparts, private tuition in Puerto Rico won’t break the bank, costing as little as $15 USD per hour!

 Teaming magnificent coastal strips with a budding urban sprawl, Luquillo isn’t your typical town!
-Boasting the volatile La Pared surf break and Playa Luquillo -- the commonwealth’s finest balneario (public beach) -- it’s of no surprise the city has been dubbed “the proverbial home” of Puerto Rican culture!
+Boasting the volatile La Pared surf break and Playa Luquillo -- the commonwealth’s finest Balneario (public beach) -- it’s of no surprise the city has been dubbed “the proverbial home” of Puerto Rican culture!

-- School’s out, let’s have some fun: Make sure to taste some of the local delicacies in Old San Juan -- from lechon and mofongo, to exotic tropical fruit and rum, there’s something for everyone in Puerto Rico!
+- School’s out, let’s have some fun: Make sure to taste some of the local dishes in Old San Juan -- from lechon and mofongo, to exotic tropical fruit and rum, there’s something for everyone in Puerto Rico!
 "A fuego" – or, “on fire.”
 It’s translation?
 That sounds cool!

-There are no passports or visas necessary for United States citizens, however, citizens of other countries are bound to the same requirements as for entering the USA.
+There are no passports or visas necessary for United States citizens, however, citizens of other countries are bound to the same requirements as for entering the U.S.A.
 A 90-day "visitor" visa is available, although students traveling for cultural exchange purposes, such as university study or temporary work, must apply for specialized visas (either an M-1 or F-1 class).

-From the El Dia de San Juan Bautistata festival to Danza Week, travelers are never short an opportunity to immerse themselves in Puerto Rican culture!
+From the El Dia de San Juan Bautista festival to Danza Week, travelers are never short an opportunity to immerse themselves in Puerto Rican culture!
 Why not try one of San Juan’s acclaimed Salsa sessions, or head over to Luquillo for a bite of mofongo (fried plantains and pork cracklings)?